derivexyz/v1-core/docs/contracts/shortcollateral.md

 - `amountQuote`: The amount of quoteAsset to transfer.

-### Function `processSettle(uint256 listingId, address receiver, enum OptionMarket.TradeType tradeType, uint256 amount, uint256 strike, uint256 priceAtExpiry, uint256 listingToShortCallEthReturned) external`
+### Function `processSettle(uint256 listingId, address receiver, enum IOptionMarket.TradeType tradeType, uint256 amount, uint256 strike, uint256 priceAtExpiry, uint256 listingToShortCallBaseReturned) external`

 Called by the OptionMarket when the owner of an option settles.